ristea/ssmctb/README.md

 #  Self-Supervised Masked Convolutional Transformer Block for Anomaly Detection (official repository)
+### Neelu Madan, Nicolae-Cătălin Ristea, Radu Tudor Ionescu, Kamal Nasrollahi, Fahad Shahbaz Khan, Thomas B. Moeslund, Mubarak Shah.
+IEEE Transactions on Pattern Analysis and Machine Intelligence, 2024.

-We propose to integrate the reconstruction-based functionality into a novel self-supervised masked convolutional transformer block.
+In this article, we propose to integrate the reconstruction-based functionality into a novel self-supervised masked convolutional transformer block.
 The proposed self-supervised block is generic and can easily be incorporated into various state-of-the-art anomaly detection methods.

+The official paper can be found at: https://doi.org/10.1109/TPAMI.2023.3322604

-The open-access paper can be found at: http://arxiv.org/abs/2209.12148
+The open-access preprint can be found at: http://arxiv.org/abs/2209.12148

 This code is released under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.